 1 – Check the Color of CBD Hemp Oil

 A surprising number of people are blissfully unaware that CBD hemp oil comes in varying degrees of strength and quality.
-It goes without saying that the oil must be extracted via the supercritical and/or subcritical CO2 extraction method, but that still doesn’t necessarily mean the oil will be pure.
+The oil must be extracted via the supercritical and/or subcritical CO2 extraction method, but that still doesn’t necessarily mean the oil will be pure.

 Generally speaking, there are three types of CBD oil: